Searching for the best things to do in Bratislava?

 The oldest city hall in Slovakia, and the oldest stone building in Bratislava, the Old Town Hall is a very worthy location to have on your list of things to do in Bratislava.

-Inside of this historic building, you will find the Museum of City History.
+At this historic building, you will find the Museum of City History.
 There is a small fee to enter.
-There are interactive exhibits and displays of the local areas.
-You can also rent audio guides.

 10) Old Town City Hall Tower Has Epic Views